concur/react-interop/README.md

 </script>
 ```

 _Note that react-interop does not depend on redux.
-These callbacks can be used for any scenario your exported components encounter where the consuming application needs to be notified._
+These callbacks can be used for any scenario where the consuming application needs to be notified._

 ## Wrap-Up